 Norwegian Cinnamon buns

 Nigella’s Norwegian Cinnamon buns from How to be a Domestic Goddess

-These are so ridiculously moreish that I found myself eating 5 of these babies for lunch and forgoing my usual relatively healthy lunch.
+These bread buns are so ridiculously moreish that I found myself eating 5 of these babies for breakfast or lunch and forgoing my usual relatively healthy lunch.
 And this is from a girl that rarely has seconds.
 So I warn you, make these with caution and at someone else's behest.
 Invite a large group of friends or lumberjacks in for morning tea.
 Anything to put some distance between yourself and 20 of these tempting, deliciously scented, buttery buns.

+Norwegian Cinnamon buns